pshchelo/stackdev/heat-templates/asglb/README.rst

 TODO
 ====

-- create nova key on the fly

-  - expose the private key via template output

-- put custom constraints on parameters
-- move default parameter values to environment
 - improve passing the security groups in
 - split config to cpuload script config and webapp config

   - might not work on Cirros if it will require multi-part MIME

-- prettify this README